Exonoesis/Leviathan-Logic-Engine-Unity/README.md

 ---

 ### Project Description
-This engine is a cross-genre game making tool meant to be approachable for every type of game designer.

-The creation process is intended to be done through user-friendly external tools which use plain language to ease the creation process.
-This allows the designer to focus on art, narrative, and audio components; all without any programming knowledge.
+The Leviathan Logic Engine is a content-focused game creation framework with ease of flow in mind.
+The union of this framework and third-party tools aspires to maintain focus on the game's vision, keeping specialties such as art, narrative, and audio creation at the forefront.

 > NOTE: This project is still in the early stages of development.
-This version of the engine is far from being considered complete and there are no tools as of yet.
+This version of the engine is far from being considered complete, and there are no tools yet.
 Using the engine in its current state will require programming knowledge.

-However, for those who wish to create their own unique mechanics and customize the game experience beyond its current capabilities; the code base is written as cleanly as possible to facilitate modifications.

-Underpinning every decision in this project is the goal to reduce cognitive load and improve ease of flow for the designer.

 ---